College for Texans Campaign:

-I received a scholarship guarantee as an incoming freshman that is available for eight semesters.
+I received a scholarship award as an incoming freshman that is available for eight semesters.
 Do I still need to apply each year?

-Yes, the guarantee stipulates that you must complete and submit the scholarship application by the February 1st priority date to continue receiving the award.
+Yes, the award stipulates that you must complete and submit the scholarship application by the February 1st priority date to continue receiving the award.